VIRTUMEM-AI-LABS/rustlite/README.md

 - **WAL**: Write-ahead logging for durability
 - **Index System**: Multiple index types for efficient queries

-See [ARCHITECTURE.md](ARCHITECTURE.md) for technical details.
+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for technical details and [docs/README.md](docs/README.md) for the full documentation index.

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see our [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.

 Key areas where we need help:
 - Core storage engine implementation